eternaldensity/Sandcastle-Builder/README.md

 - Small Buff Crouching Dragon, Sleeping Panther for high AC values
 - Reformatted Logicats to use radio buttons
 - Fix for incorrect (low, even negative) boost count
+- Fix for thumbnails on sand monuments not being thumbnails

 #### D0rako:
 - Some boost tag/untag fixes